CedricHermansBIT/bit07/src/neural-networks.md

 <!-- Header -->
 <div class="bg-gradient-to-r from-gray-50 to-slate-100 rounded-2xl p-6 mb-8">
     <h2 class="text-2xl font-bold text-gray-800 mb-2">Chapter 11: Neural Networks & Deep Learning</h2>
     <p class="text-gray-700 leading-relaxed">While models like Random Forests are powerful, they can be limited in their ability to capture the extraordinarily complex patterns in biological data (e.g., predicting protein structure from a sequence).
-To tackle these challenges, we turn to **Artificial Neural Networks (ANNs)**, the core of deep learning.</p>
+To tackle these challenges, we turn to <strong>Artificial Neural Networks (ANNs)</strong>, the core of deep learning.</p>
 </div>

 <!-- 1.
 The Perceptron -->
 <div class="card mb-8">
     <h3 class="text-xl font-bold text-gray-800 mb-4">The Building Block: A Single Artificial Neuron</h3>
-    <p class="text-gray-700 mb-4">The simplest neural network is a **Perceptron**, which is just a single neuron.
+    <p class="text-gray-700 mb-4">The simplest neural network is a <strong>Perceptron</strong>, which is just a single neuron.
 It takes multiple inputs, computes a weighted sum, and if that sum exceeds a threshold, it "fires."
 This simple unit is a linear classifier, much like logistic regression.</p>

     <div class="interactive-demo grid grid-cols-1 md:grid-cols-2 gap-6 items-center">
         <div>